rickatnight11/docker_musicbrainz/musicbrainz-server/README.md

 <BASE COMMAND> /opt/musicbrainz/initdb.sh
 ```

 The `loaddb.sh` script will locate and pull down the latest MusicBrainz database dump from ftp://ftp.musicbrainz.org/pub/musicbrainz/data/fullexport/ to `/tmp` inside the container.
-As these files total upwards of 5GB, I highly recommend mounting a host path to `/tmp` to improve performance and keep the container size small (i.e. `-v /some/host/path:tmp`).
+As these files total upwards of 5GB and extract to much larger than that, I highly recommend mounting a host path to `/tmp` to improve performance and keep the container size small (i.e. `-v /some/host/path:tmp`).

 If you just want to initialize a clean database (not recommended):